Kevin Cash: Managing

 On September 1, 2020, New York Yankees pitcher Aroldis Chapman threw a pitch that narrowly missed the head of Rays batter Mike Brosseau.
 After the game, Cash warned the Yankees that "I got a whole damn stable full of guys that throw 98 mph.
 Period."
 Cash received a one-game suspension for his comments.
 The 2020 Rays finished first in the AL East, and advanced to the 2020 World Series via playoff wins over the Toronto Blue Jays (2–0), Yankees (3–2), and Houston Astros (4–3).
 The Rays went on to lose the World Series to the Los Angeles Dodgers (4-2).
 In a controversial decision in game six, Cash removed starting pitcher and former Cy Young award winner Blake Snell from the game in the sixth inning while holding a 1–0 lead.
 Snell had only allowed two hits while striking out nine batters.
-While the move was typical of the season long strategy for the Rays, many have pointed to the move of inserting reliver Nick Anderson as the real detriment, and Anderson himself accepted much of the blame.
+While the move was typical of the season long strategy for the Rays, many were critical of the decision to bring in reliever Nick Anderson.
 A normally dominant Anderson may have been overworked, having pitched over 14 innings in the 2020 playoffs.
-The move resulted in Dodger's outfielder Mookie Betts to double with a runner on, setting up World Series MVP Corey Seager to drive in the go ahead runs.
-This move sparked controversy from many members of the media, fans and some players including Snell himself.
+Mookie Betts doubled with a runner on, setting up World Series MVP Corey Seager to drive in the go ahead runs.
+This move sparked controversy from many members of the media, fans, and some players, including Snell himself.
 Cash said after the game "I guess I regret it because it didn't work out.
 But I feel like the thought process was right...
 Every decision that's made, that end result has a pretty weighing factor in how you feel about it.
 If we had to do it over again, I would have the utmost confidence in Nick Anderson to get through that inning.".
+Cash was recognized with the American League (AL) Manager of the Year Award for his team's accomplishments.

 On September 25, 2021, the Rays clinched their second straight division title.
 Cash said about the accomplishment "We've proven we're the best team in the American League for six months.
 Let's keep grinding, and let's do it for one more month and then see where we go.".
-In the 2021 American League Division Series, they faced the Boston Red Sox, who they had won eleven out of nineteen matchups in their divisional matchups.
-The Rays won the first game 5–0 on the strength of good hitting, which had continued to the second game when they scored five runs in the first inning of Game 2.
-However, Boston roared back to a 14–6 victory to even the Series.
-Game 3 went thirteen innings and saw Boston win 6–4 that was marred by a fateful double that potentially cost Tampa Bay a run.
-Boston promptly won Game 4 in the ninth inning to bury the Rays and end their postseason.
-In the 2022 American League Wild Card, the Cleveland Guardians would sweep Cash’s Rays including in walk-off fashion by Oscar Gonzalez.
+In the 2021 American League Division Series, they faced the Boston Red Sox, who they had beaten eleven out of nineteen times that year.
+The Rays won the first game, but Boston won the next three, with back-to-back walk-off wins, to advance to the next round.
+However, Cash was awarded his second Manager of the Year award, marking the first time that an AL manager won it in consecutive years.